 Student Family Housing

-Student Family Housing is reserved for U of T full-time degree students with a partner and/or children.
+Student Family Housing is reserved for U of T full-time degree students with a partner/spouse and/or children.

-Once you have decided to attend U of T, please visit our website at
+If you are interested in attending U of T, please visit our website at

 www.studentfamilyhousing.utoronto.ca to complete an online application.
 Note that you do not have to be a student to apply; however, you must be registered to accept an apartment offer.

-For full information please visit our website or contact us directly at 416-978-8049 for a possible immediate vacancy.
+For full information please visit our website or contact us directly at 416-978-8049.
+Immediate vacancies are sometimes available.

 Student Family Housing

-Housing and Roommate Finder service provides students with listings of rooms and apartments for rent, as well as fellow U of T students who are looking for roommates.
-The service also provides resources such as a five-step video series to help demystify the housing search process.
+Housing Services' Housing and Roommate Finder service provides students with listings of rooms and apartments for rent, as well as fellow U of T students who are looking for roommates.
+The service also provides resources such as a sample lease and a review of what tenants need to know about the law.
 If you're coming from outside Toronto, you can find temporary housing while searching for more permanent accommodation.
-Housing Services can provide a list of temporary accommodation, most of which is located within 45 minutes from the St. George campus by public transportation.
+Housing Services can provide a list of temporary accommodations, most of which is located within 45 minutes from the St. George campus by public transportation.

-Landlords usually advertise units about four to six weeks ahead of the date of availability.
+Landlords usually advertise units about 60 days ahead of the date of availability.
 Since private accommodation is not inspected by U of T, quality cannot be guaranteed.
 Therefore, you should meet potential landlords and inspect the premises before you enter into any agreement.

 Student TCard, UTORid, UTmail+